vemuladheeraj/SmartExpensesPrivatePolicy/PRIVACY_POLICY.md

 - **Selective Processing**: We only process SMS messages that appear to contain financial transactions

 ### 3. What We Extract
-- **Transaction Amounts**: We extract monetary amounts from SMS messages
+- **Transaction Amounts**: We extract monetary amounts from SMS messages with context-aware validation
+- **Merchant Names**: We identify merchant names and payment recipients using AI-powered categorization
+- **Transaction Types**: We classify transactions as debit, credit, or transfer with enhanced accuracy
+- **Payment Channels**: We identify UPI, card, NEFT, IMPS, RTGS, POS, ATM, and other payment methods
+- **Spam Detection**: We filter out promotional messages, balance alerts, and marketing content
+- **Transfer Detection**: We identify internal account transfers to prevent duplicate counting

+## Gmail Processing Details ⭐ NEW

+### 1. What We Process
+- **Transaction Emails**: We process emails from banks and financial institutions
+- **Payment Confirmations**: We process UPI, card, and other payment confirmation emails
+- **Transaction Alerts**: We process debit, credit, and transfer notification emails
+- **Account Statements**: We process periodic account statement emails

+### 2. How We Process
+- **OAuth 2.0 Authentication**: Secure authentication with your Google account
+- **Email Parsing**: Advanced parsing techniques to extract transaction information
+- **Local Processing**: All email processing occurs locally on your device
+- **No Email Storage**: We do not store your email content on external servers

+### 3. What We Extract
+- **Transaction Amounts**: We extract monetary amounts from email content with advanced parsing
-- **Merchant Names**: We identify merchant names and payment recipients
+- **Merchant Names**: We identify merchant names and payment recipients using AI categorization
-- **Transaction Types**: We classify transactions as debit, credit, or transfer
+- **Transaction Types**: We classify transactions as debit, credit, or transfer with smart detection
-- **Payment Channels**: We identify UPI, card, NEFT, IMPS, and other payment methods
+- **Payment Channels**: We identify UPI, card, NEFT, IMPS, RTGS, POS, ATM, and other payment methods
+- **Email Deduplication**: We prevent duplicate transactions by comparing with SMS data
+- **Smart Filtering**: We filter out promotional emails and non-transactional content

+## Contact Access Details

+### 1. Why We Access Contacts
+- **Name Resolution**: We access your device contacts to display actual names instead of phone numbers or UPI IDs in transaction records
+- **Better User Experience**: Instead of seeing "9885747289" or "john@paytm", you'll see "John Smith" if that person is in your contacts
+- **Optional Feature**: Contact access is completely optional - the app works perfectly without it

+### 2. What We Access
+- **Contact Names**: We read the display names from your contacts
+- **Phone Numbers**: We read phone numbers to match with transaction data
+- **No Other Data**: We do not access email addresses, addresses, or any other contact information

+### 3. How We Use Contact Data
+- **Local Matching**: We match phone numbers/UPI IDs from transactions with your contact list locally on your device
+- **No Storage**: We do not store your contact information in our database
+- **No Transmission**: Contact data is never sent to external servers
+- **Real-time Resolution**: Contact names are resolved in real-time when displaying transactions

+### 4. Privacy Protection
+- **Read-Only Access**: We only read contact information, never modify it
+- **Local Processing**: All contact matching happens locally on your device
+- **No Data Retention**: Contact information is not stored in our app's database
+- **User Control**: You can revoke contact access at any time through app settings

 ## AI Features and Data Processing